Table of Contents

 Prereq: GENS 1401; or permission of the Department

-This course is an introduction to geomorphology, the science that explores the processes that shape the Earth's surface.
-Its first half deals with the large-scale relief features of the Earth and how they are shaped by the processes of weathering, erosion, and sedimentary deposition.
-The second half introduces landforms/landscapes that exist in glacial, fluvial, coastal, and desert environments.
+This course is an introduction to geomorphology, the geoscience that explores the processes that shape the Earth's surface.
+The first half deals with the large-scale relief features of the Earth and how they are shaped by the processes of weathering, erosion, and sedimentary deposition.
+The second half introduces landforms/landscapes that exist in glacial, fluvial, and coastal environments.
 It also explores the geomorphic agents which control the formation and evolution of these landforms/landscapes.
-(Format: Lecture 3 Hours, Laboratory 3 Hours) (Exclusion: GEOS 2401; GEOG 2411)
+(Format: Lecture 3 Hours, Laboratory 3 Hours)

 Weather and Climate